CURE Frequently Asked Questions

 Why should I present at cure?

 Students will be able to see what a research and/or artistry conference entails without having to spend the money to get there.
-Students will learn about other research and artistry projects happening in various departments and what a poster presentation looks like, as well as have the opportunity to network with undergraduate and graduate students along with faculty from a variety of disciplines.
+Students will learn about other research and artistry projects happening in various departments and have the opportunity to network with undergraduate and graduate students, and faculty from a variety of disciplines.

 Preparing for cure